-Extremely high quality filter that justifies its higher price point with excellent performance levels.
-Will filter all visible light up to the 720nm wavelength, which is a strong performance level.
+Extremely high-quality filter that justifies its higher price point with excellent performance levels.
+Will filter all visible light up to 720nm, which is a strong performance level.
 Fits cameras with a 58mm lens thread.
 Will give you good results over a long time.

 A little more expensive than some others.
 Could use a better instruction manual.

 Available in filter thread sizes between 25mm and 82mm, so you can find just the right one.
 Versatile in the wavelengths of infrared rays it will block (between 680nm and 950nm).
 Uses a premium aluminum alloy for the threads, delivering excellent quality.